RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 The deep learning "cloud" is wonderful, but it might be some years before it achieves utility-level reliability.

 Another problem with conducting a course like this with a cloud provider: Each student was only allowed to spin up one cloud instance at a time.
 This makes sense for financial reasons.
-Why spend money for multiple instances when (in theory) the student is only working on one exercise at a time.
-However, some students learn best when they can bounce back and forth between the examples in an _almost_ random fashion.
-Limiting students to only one instance at a time means you have to...
+Why spend money for multiple instances when the student is only working on one exercise at a time?
+However, some students (like me) learn best in a non-linear fashion.
+We bounce back and forth between the examples absorbing information until we get it.

+But the linear, lock-step, one instance at a time approach means you have to...

 * Shut down the current instance, and wait (typically 5-10 seconds).
 * Spin up the second instance, and wait (typically 5-10 seconds).

 The delay is slow enough that train-of-thought is lost and learning is diminished.
+Linear learning is too slow.

+Fortunately the instructors were top-knotch.
+Even with the cloud provider glitches, the professionalism of the instructors turned the class into a good use of time and money.

-Fortunately, GTC included a surprise that might make cloud reliability a moot point for future DLI courses.
+Even better: GTC included a surprise that might make cloud reliability (and linear learning) a moot point for future DLI courses.

 ### Surprise: Jetson Nano

 <img src="/images/nvidia-jetson-nano-vs-raspberry-pi.jpg" width="600" align="center" alt="Nvidia Jetson Nano with Raspberry Pi" title="Nvidia Jetson Nano with Raspberry Pi" />

 The Jetson Nano, announced during GTC 2019, is a single-board computer that's a little bit larger than a [Raspberry Pi](/blog/2018/03/28/quick-win-with-raspberry-pi-model-3/).
-It has four ARM cores, 128 Nvidia GPU cores, it runs Linux, and it sells for $99.
+It has four ARM cores, 128 Nvidia GPU cores, it runs Ubuntu Linux, and it sells for $99.

 During the Nano annoucement, I immediately jumped on Amazon, Element14, Ada Fruit, _everywhere_ looking for a way to buy that board!
-No such luck.
+No such luck at the time; too soon!
 Fortunately, Nvidia had the boards for sale right outisde the auditorium after the announcement.
-Plenty of inventory for everyone to go away happy.
+Plenty of Jetson Nano inventory for everyone to go away happy.

 Wouldn't it be cool for Nvidia to offer future Deep Learning Institute courses on the Jetson Nano instead of being dependent on a cloud provider's reliability?